Frequently Asked Questions

 What is your approach in sessions?

+I aspire to offer a supportive, compassionate, safe place for you to explore and guide you through a process that can truly be life changing.
 One of the most important aspects of therapy is the relationship that we develop together.
-Through our collaboration, I hope to ensure that you really benefit from our time together.
+Through our collaboration, I hope to ensure that you really benefit from your time in therapy.

 What is your professional training and experience?